tflo/EditBox-Font-Improver/readme.md

 By default, the addon changes the font only of the addons I am using (see above).
 If you have another addon with an unsuitable font in the edit box, you can try to add the frame to the list.
 Find more instructions in `main.lua`.

+---

-Feel free to make suggestions in the Issues on the addon’s Github page.
+Feel free to post suggestions or issues in the [GitHub Issues](https://github.com/tflo/PetWalker/issues) of the repo!
+__Please do not post issues or suggestions in the comments on Curseforge.__